DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/samples/basics.md

 [link to source code]({{< param samples_base >}}/Basics/MvcJarJwt)

-### Interactive MVC Client with Back-Channel Logout Notifications
+### MVC Client with Back-Channel Logout Notifications
 This sample shows how to use back-channel logout notifications.

 Key takeaways: